Generic selectors

 Ethical approval

-Institutional Review Board approval is not required.
+Institutional Review Board approval is not required as the study involved minimal risk and non-sensitive data.

 Declaration of patient consent